googlemaps/react-native-navigation-sdk/CONTRIBUTING.md

 ## 3. Test your changes

 - Make sure to test your changes before sending them for review.
-To do so, you can utilize the [Sample app](./SampleApp/).
-Once your changes are ready, you can copy the library code into the app using the ["Copy to Sample app" script](./scripts/copyToSampleApp.sh).
+To do so, update and run the [Sample app](./example/) at `./example`.

 ### Code reviews